tiffanyj41/hermes/docs/framework.md

 All INFO messages are outputted to the command line.

-ALL DEBUG messages are outputted to the command line and a log file called hermes.log. hermes.log is created wherever the hermes binary is run.
+ALL DEBUG messages are outputted to the command line and a log file called hermes.log. hermes.log is created whenever the hermes binary is run.
 Debug messages will only print when the --verbose option is passed.

 ALL ERROR messages are outputted to the command line and stderr.